DevLabor/com.devlabor.wcf.form.contact/README.md

 Download
 --------
-The current version of this plugin can be downloaded [form GitHub releases](https://github.com/DevLabor/com.devlabor.wcf.form.contact/releases).
+The current version of this plugin can be downloaded from [GitHub releases](https://github.com/DevLabor/com.devlabor.wcf.form.contact/releases).

 License
 -------